Cycling is on the up: with its minimal environmental impact and health benefits, more and more people are taking to two (or three) wheels.

 The archives demonstrate the enduring appeal of heading out for a bike ride with friends.
 Box Hill in Surrey has been popular with cyclists for over 100 years and the 2012 Olympics cycling road race events included circuits of Box Hill.
 The average gradient of the hill is 5%, so it’s not so surprising that some people choose to get off and push.

-A craze for bicycling swept the UK during the 1890s and clubs were formed throughout Britain.
+A craze for cycling swept the UK during the 1890s and clubs were formed throughout Britain.
 Many women took up the hobby and it became a way in which men and women came together unchaperoned—which scandalised more conservative elements of society.

 Despite this, cycling continued to be popular with women, particularly with the move away from the penny farthing design (like the ones in front above) to a more practical style which allowed women in long skirts to ride.
 The bicycle has been referred to as ‘the freedom machine’ as it allowed women a new sense of freedom of movement, made even easier when more practical clothing became acceptable.